Gravitational waves from a scotogenic two-loop neutrino mass model: Phase transitions and primordial gravitational waves

 where $g$ ($g_Y$) are the SU(2) (U(1)) gauge couplings and $y_i$ are the Yukawa couplings for each of the SM-like third-generation fermions.
 The gauge boson masses also gain thermal corrections and, since there are no new gauge bosons in the model, the formula is identical to what is found in the previous literature (see e.g.~Ref.~\cite{Quiros:1999jp}).

 The last relevant part of the effective potential in Eq.~\eqref{eq:effective_potential} is the counter-term potential $V_{\mathrm{CT}}$.
-The counter-terms are defined such that the minima of the tree-level potential remains fixed at zero temperature (i.e.~the tree-level masses remain the same at one-loop level), which is guaranteed by imposing that the first and second derivatives of the counter-term potential match the first and second derivatives of the Coleman-Weinberg one-loop potential as
+The counter-terms are defined such that the minima of the tree-level potential remains fixed at zero temperature (i.e.~the tree-level masses remain the same at one-loop level), which is guaranteed by imposing that the first and second derivatives of the counter-term potential matches the first and second derivatives of the Coleman-Weinberg one-loop potential (for a pedagogical discussion, see for instance Ref.~\cite{Freitas:2021yng} and references therein).
+In our case, this results in the following conditions